Putnam's Magazine: Original Papers on Literature, Science, Art, and National Interests, Volume 2G.P.Putnam & Company, 1868 |

 Parole e frasi comuni

-Adèle arms artist asked beautiful called Cameron Chinny church color croupier Daniel Clark Dassel dear dress Eleazer Williams eyes face fact father feel feet Fips France French girl give Government Grizzle hand head heard heart hope human hundred Indian interest knew Korak Lacandones lady Lake land letter light Lissa live looked Louis Louis XVII ment miles Milla mind Miss Bayles Molière mollusc morning mother mountains Napoleon Napoleon III nation nature ness never night once Orleans oysters paper Paris party passed political Pompeii poor Port Hudson present Prince Protestantism Prussia Putnam's Magazine replied Sainte-Beuve seemed side Simeon Seth smile snow soon soul spirit tell thing thought thousand tion turned Uncle Fred whole wife Williams woman words young
+Adèle arms artist asked beautiful called Cameron Chinny church color croupier Daniel Clark Dassel dear dress Eleazer Williams eyes face fact father feel feet Fips France French girl give Government Grizzle hand head heard heart hope human hundred Indian interest knew Korak Lacandones lady Lake land letter light Lissa live looked Louis Louis XVI ment miles Milla mind Miss Bayles Molière mollusc morning mother mountains Napoleon Napoleon III nation nature ness never night once Orleans oysters paper Paris party passed political Pompeii poor Port Hudson present Prince Protestantism Prussia PUTNAM'S MAGAZINE replied Sainte-Beuve seemed side Simeon Seth smile snow soon soul spirit tell thing thought thousand tion turned Uncle Fred whole wife Williams woman words young